AdamCodd/ImageDuplicateChecker/README.md

 - Remove selected duplicate images
 - Pagination for easier navigation of results
 - Progress bar to show scanning progress
-- Multithreading + caching of image hashes for improved performance
+- Multithreading + LRU caching of image hashes for improved performance
 - Batching for lower memory footprint
 - Option to check subfolders
 - Preferences saving and loading